Wilhelmsgymnasium (Munich)

 The Wilhelmsgymnasium is a gymnasium (selective school) in Munich, Germany.
 Founded in 1559 to educate local boys, it is now coeducational.

 Wilhelmsgymnasium is one of the few remaining gymnasiums in Bavaria to be a "pure Humanistisches Gymnasium" (humanities gymnasium), meaning that it traditionally focuses on the Classics: all students are required to study Latin, English, and Ancient Greek, in addition to mainstream school subjects.

 History

-The Gymnasium was founded in 1559 by Duke Albrecht V of Bavaria as a "Paedagogium", but was renamed in 1849 after its probable sponsor, Duke Wilhelm V. By 1773, the Gymnasium was overseen by the Jesuits ("Jesuit Gymnasium").
+The Gymnasium was founded in 1559 by Duke Albrecht V of Bavaria as a "Paedagogium", but was renamed in 1849 after its probable sponsor, Duke Wilhelm V Up until the suppression of the Jesuits in 1773, the Gymnasium was overseen by the Jesuits ("Jesuit Gymnasium").
+Although the Jesuits were later restored, the gymnasium became a state-run institution from that time forth.
 The present building on Thierschstraße (corner of Maximilianstraße) was erected in 1879 in Neo-Renaissance style.
-In 1893 it was granted Seminarschule status, meaning that it accepted trainee teachers.
+In 1893, it was granted Seminarschule status, meaning it accepted trainee teachers.

-Much of the school compound was destroyed during the Allied bombing of Munich in 1944 and eventually rebuilt over the years.
+Much of the school compound was destroyed during the Allied bombing of Munich in 1944 and was eventually rebuilt over the years.
 Girls were admitted during the 1970s.
-Between 2015 and 2018 the school operated out of a temporary location while the historic building's interior was completely gutted and refurbished with modern facilities.
+Between 2015 and 2018, the school operated temporarily while the historic building's interior was completely gutted and refurbished with modern facilities.
 It re-opened for the 2018–19 academic year.